 I’m normally a chill, laid back and humble person.
 I was able to keep my act together more or less until the game approached.
 I did a reminder on Facebook when it was 9/1 that I was in the same month as the game.
 I kept a time clock the week of, of how many days or hours until we drove to Denver, when our flight departed, and when the game began.
 Several of my coworkers knew of my love for the Packers and what this weekend meant to me, but I did my best to keep my excitement internal unless somebody asked.
 I came close a time or two to doing a cartwheel.
 As part of my preparation for Packers Weekend, I wanted to have an awesome outfit for the game.
 There was no expectation of being on the jumbotron or having a million pictures taken, or attention with it other than to just have fun.
 That would have been just a bonus.
 By the time we left home, I had a green tutu packed as part of my game day reveal.

-man and woman on a plane Unfortunately there are no direct flights from Denver to Green Bay.
+Unfortunately there are no direct flights from Denver to Green Bay.
 We flew on Delta through Minneapolis.
 There was no way of flying to Green Bay without flying through a rivalry town (Minnie, Chicago, or Detroit).
 I hoped (optimistic but not naive) that since we were traveling through an airport that in and of itself is a business to move/connect people from place to place that I would be ok to have my Cheese Head as carry on.
 I wasn’t obnoxious or rude, hell I wasn’t even wearing it.
 David and I had time before our connection to have a beer and share a bite to eat.
 Neither of us were hungry but we shared a bowl of soup.
 As we approached the restaurant bar and got settled in, I set my Cheese Head on the bar for a moment while I shoved my bag under the stool and hung the jacket around the chair, the bartender immediately told me to get my “stinky rotten piece of cheese off my bar!”
 David immediately went into action about giving her traveling customers a hard time.
 She came back a few minutes later and said, “you know I was kidding right?”
 She walked away and we didn’t see her again.
 That was the extent of our bad times for the weekend.

 As soon as we got to baggage claim, I saw there was a Green Bay gear store right there.
 I started to spaz and nearly sprinted to this closet size store.
 “David, get the bags while I go shopping!”
 Probably the first and only time I’ll ever say this.
 Our hotel was centrally located to downtown Green Bay and almost within spitting distance of Lambeau.
 A quick grocery store run for waters and light snacks would set us up for the long weekend.